Graflex Mentor Chassis Var1

 Note 1: This is an expert build.
 Commission an installer to build the hilt for you, if you feel unsure about what to do.

 Note 2: These instruction will cover the Plecter Labs CF9 install, however we do not cover wiring instructions tho, please read your soundboard manual before starting the install.
-NEC I3 install procedure is similar.
+NEC I3, CFX or Proffieboard install procedures are similar.

-Note 4: The install can be done with any of blade holder available.
-These instructions are done with NerfworXlab’s Blade Holder.
+Note 3: The install can be done with any of blade holder available.
+These instructions are done with NerfworXlab’s Deluxe V1 Blade Holder.

 Step 1: Vintage Graflex bunny ears pin removal.
 To be done with care and patience, remove the red button, protect the hilt and file down the pin in order to be able to push it out.
 You can eventually use a rod to softly hammer the pin out, and remove the bunny ears.